Yarragon

 AreaSearch analysis of residential development drivers sees Yarragon recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New homes are being built at an average expected construction cost value of $460,000, demonstrating a focus on the premium segment with upmarket properties.
-In this financial year, $700,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
-Compared to Rest of Vic., Yarragon shows substantially reduced construction activity (80.0% below regional average per person).
-This limited new supply generally supports stronger demand and values for established dwellings.
-However, construction activity has intensified recently.
-Nationally, this activity is also lower than the national average, reflecting market maturity and possible development constraints.
+New homes are being constructed at an average value of $460,000, indicating a focus on the premium segment with upmarket properties.
+This financial year has seen $700,000 in commercial approvals registered, suggesting a predominantly residential focus.
+Compared to the Rest of Vic., Yarragon shows substantially reduced construction activity, being 80.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings, despite recent intensification of construction activity which remains lower than nationally.
+The area's low density nature is preserved with 75.0% detached houses and 25.0% townhouses or apartments being built, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+This represents a significant change from the current housing mix, which is currently 98.0% houses.

 Frequently Asked Questions - Development